psu-epl/psu-epl.github.com/doc/equip/laser/K-40/stencil-11-28-18.md

 10. If the laser doesn’t cut, go back to the Files tab and reduce the "Cut Rate".
 If the paper is burning too much (your holes will be too large), increase the cut rate.

-    1. Note: Remember to click "Generate" after doing this or the changes won’t apply!
+    a.
+Note: Remember to click "Generate" after doing this or the changes won’t apply!

 11. Move to a fresh piece of parchment paper if needed and run the job again.

-    2. Should you ever need to abort a job that is in progress, you will need to click "Abort Job" and then “Clear Alarm” to be able to start cutting again.
+    a.
+Should you ever need to abort a job that is in progress, you will need to click "Abort Job" and then “Clear Alarm” to be able to start cutting again.

 ![](img1/image_23.png)